CloudVE/cloudbridge/docs/getting_started.rst

 Getting Started
 ===============
-This getting started guide will provide a quick tour of some Cloudbridge features.
-For more details on individual features, see the `Using Cloudbridge <topics/overview.html>`_ section or the `API reference <api_docs/ref.html>`_.
+This getting started guide will provide a quick tour of some CloudBridge features.
+For more details on individual features, see the `Using CloudBridge <topics/overview.html>`_ section or the `API reference <api_docs/ref.html>`_.

 Installation